eZmaxinc/eZmax-SDK-python/docs/ObjectEzsigntemplateApi.md

 with eZmaxApi.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = object_ezsigntemplate_api.ObjectEzsigntemplateApi(api_client)
-    s_query = "sQuery_example" # str | Allow to filter the returned results (optional)
-    accept_language = HeaderAcceptLanguage("*") # HeaderAcceptLanguage |  (optional)
+    e_filter_active = "Active" # str | Specify which results we want to display. (optional) if omitted the server will use the default value of "Active" s_query = "sQuery_example" # str | Allow to filter the returned results (optional) accept_language = HeaderAcceptLanguage("*") # HeaderAcceptLanguage |  (optional)